 • A comprehensive collection of animal faeces and a preserved human digestion system.
 You will see films of different animals decomposing.

-• There is a real-life working laboratory visible through a window where white-coated technicians prepare and manage the exhibits.
+• There is a real-life working laboratory visible through a window where white-coated technicians undertake research projects and manage the exhibits.

 • Various other displays and information on bacteria, viruses, fungi and algae.
 You are given a card on entry which you can “stamp” with microbes then check it later under a scanner.

-Entry to Micropia is not particularly cheap but it will certainly open your eyes to the hidden world of microbes.
-Whether you want to go immediately to lunch after is another question…
+A visit to Micropia will certainly open your eyes to the hidden world of microbes.
+Whether you want to go immediately to lunch or dinner afterwards is another question…

 Micropia Essential Info